 People are waking up and rising up and doing hard things because they realize that everything is at stake.
 It's really the most important moment in all of human history; if we consciously and deliberately move away from our dependence on fossil fuels, we have the opportunity of reinventing civilization.
 If we don't, civilization probably won't survive.

-Richard Heinberg is the author of eleven books including 'The Party's Over', 'The End of Growth', and 'Snake Oil'.
+Richard Heinberg is the author of twelve books including 'The Party's Over', 'The End of Growth', and 'Snake Oil'.
 He is Senior Fellow-in-Residence of Post Carbon Institute and is widely regarded as one of the …